Exarchooo/Scrap-via-Tor/README.md

 Mullvad send me a cash for this ad please.

-I encourage you to report problems and contribution the project.
+I encourage you to report problems.
+*Feel free to contribute  <3*
 If the program satisfies your needs and you have saved money on buying a proxy, please consider a small donation to: buymeacoffee.com/Exarchooo